- Admire the marble streets and baroque buildings of Dubrovnik

 Day 1: Arrive in Dubrovnik

 Welcome to Dubrovnik!
-Transfer from the airport to your hotel to check in (40 minutes).
+Upon arrival at the airport, you'll drive to your hotel to check in.
 Depending on your arrival time, the rest of the day will be yours to settle in and explore the historic city on your own.

 In the late afternoon, hop aboard a cable car and ride to the top of Srđ Mountain for stunning views of Dubrovnik and the nearby Elafiti Islands.
-Stretch your legs and enjoy unobstructed views of the city as you walk back down the hill.
-Be sure to take the path going down for the best views and the most direct route home.
-Try Restaurant 360 for dinner, and Buza Bar for a drink with sunset views.
+For some exercise, you can walk back down the hill while enjoying views of the city below.

 Day 2: Ferry from Dubrovnik to Korčula